Getting a lot of spam calls? Here's how you can get rid of them

 - You can also add a number manually by clicking on ‘Add a number’ and entering the number you want to block.

-Blocking calls on iPhone is pretty straightforward.
-The company doesn't have the extensive list as much as Google does, so you'll be relying on third-party apps like Truecaller to identify spam calls.
+Blocking calls on iPhone is pretty straightforward. iOS' native Phone app doesn't offer quite the same breath of options as Google's dialler; so you'll likely have to rely on third-party call-identification apps like Truecaller to help spot spam calls.

 - Open the 'Settings' app

-- Turning on 'Silence Unknown callers' is the simplest way to avoid spam calls, But, unfortunately, there are chances you might miss the call from others as well.
+- Turn on 'Silence Unknown Callers'.
+This is the simplest way to avoid spam calls but, unfortunately, means you could miss legitimate calls, as well.

-- To resolve that, you can turn on all the Truecaller options under 'Call Blocking & Identification'
+- To resolve this, if using Truecaller, turn on all the options under 'Call Blocking & Identification'

-The second step is entirely up to you whether you want to use the feature or not.
-If you've installed Truecaller and enabled its feature, you can block calls directly after they are identified.
-The app will automatically the number to your blocked numbers list for you.
+Step 4 is entirely up to you, of course.
+If you've installed Truecaller and enabled its key features, you can block calls directly after they are identified.
+The app will automatically add numbers to your blocked numbers list for you.